krmorgan-git/eng-nav-app-1/README.md

     git clone https://github.com/krmorgan-git/eng-nav-app-1.git

+- Note: The application must be running on a web server.

 ## Purpose
-This web applciaton can be modified to use other words that are translated from English to Navajo.
+This web applciaton is like a starter kit.
+It can be modified to use other words that are translated from English to Navajo.

 ## Data Included
 - English to Navajo word translations